Below is a summary of key resources that can support implementation of shared decision making (SDM).

-- Ask 3 questions: resources to help increase individuals’ awareness of shared decision making; increase their expectations for a shared decision making consultation; and provide them with a way of taking part in shared decision making.
+- Ask 3 questions: resources to help increase individuals’ awareness of SDM; increase their expectations for a SDM consultation; and provide them with a way of taking part in SDM.

 - BRAN: Choosing Wisely UK and Association of Medical Royal Colleges campaign to encourage individuals to ask four questions of the doctor or nurse to make better decisions together.

-- Health A-Z: guides on conditions, symptoms and treatments, including what to do and when to get help.
+- Health A-Z: Guides to conditions, symptoms and treatments, including what to do and when to get help.

 Specific health literacy resources

-- Health literacy matters: The Patient Information Forum has created a one-page infographic which makes the case for the development of health literate information.
+- Health Literacy Matters – Patient Information Forum (PiF) have created a one-page infographic, which makes the case for the development of health literate information.
 It sets out the average UK skills for literacy and numeracy, the impact this has on health and what information producers can do to develop information that works for everyone.

 - NHS Resolution: Consent and legal context and Advise, resolve and learn: strategy to 2025